-Whatever your side is on the circus that was the Brett Kavanaugh hearing to address Dr. Christine Blasey Ford’s sexual assault allegations, it’s hard to deny how hilarious Matt Damon was while portraying the Supreme Court nominee’s animated testimony and questioning this past week on Saturday Night Live.
+Whichever side you took on the circus that was the hearing to address Dr. Christine Blasey Ford’s sexual assault allegations against Supreme Court nominee Brett Kavanaugh, it’s hard to deny how hilarious Matt Damon was while portraying Kavanaugh’s animated testimony and questioning on Saturday Night Live.

 Damon was not the host of SNL nor was his guest appearance announced ahead of time.
 His role in the cold open as Donald Trump’s Supreme Court nominee was a total surprise, as evidenced by the audience’s reaction.

 SNL’s 44th Season Opened With A Surprise Guest